nanvel/blog/pages/books.md

 - [+] The Internet of Money Volume Two by Andress M. Antonopoulus
 - Evidence-Based Technical Analysis by David Aronson

+## 2018

 ## In progress

+- A Complete Guide to Volume Price Analysis by Anna Coulling
 - Data Science for Business by Foster Provost and Tom Fawcett
 - Dark Pools: The rise of A.I. trading machines and the looming threat to Wall Street by Scott Patterson
 - watchOS 2 App Development Essentials by Neil Smyth